 Interns are not assigned to a specific department or project, enabling them to gain a have overview of the museum and gain experience in variety of tasks and responsibilities.

-The internship program also includes activities such as seminars, lectures, educational trips and guided tours specifically planned for the interns to facilitate the practice, dialogue and study of their respective academic and professional skills.
+The International Internship Program at the Peggy Guggenheim Collection also includes activities such as seminars, lectures, educational trips both within and outside the city of Venice, and guided tours specifically planned for the interns to facilitate the practice, dialogue, and study of their respective academic and professional skills.